Kuo-Kuang Motor Transportation: History

-Kuo-Kuang was established on July 1, 2001 as a result of the privatization of state-owned Taiwan Motor Transport.
+Kuo-Kuang was established on July 1, 2001, as a result of the privatization of state-owned Taiwan Motor Transport.
 After the state-run company announced its intention to close, some 1,090 employees each contributed NT$300,000 in order to raise the funds necessary to purchase the firm's assets and relaunch the service as Kuo-Kuang.

 As of 2013, the company's fleet comprised more than 1,200 buses.
 In January 2016, the final Greyhound buses still being used on regular Kuo-Kuang routes were retired.
 In November that year, Kuo-Kuang's Taipei Main Station location was moved following the demolition of its historic Taipei West Bus Station home.

+In August 2025, Kuo-Kuang ended service for six routes in Kaohsiung and Pingtung County.
+The cancellation of eight additional routes across Taiwan was announced the following month.

 Incidents

 On 23 November 2015, the driver of a Kuo-Kuang bus traveling from Taipei to Taichung pulled over on a freeway after an electrical fire broke out.
 While the driver and passengers were waiting outside the bus, a truck drove into their vehicle, killing the driver and one passenger and injuring 13 more.

 On 2 June 2017, a Kuo-Kuang bus heading from Pingtung to Taichung crashed in poor weather, killing one person and injuring 31 others.

-On 10 June 2019, a southbound Kuo-Kuang bus collided with the rare of a flatbed semi-trailer along National Freeway 1 killing the bus driver and injuring 7 passengers.
+On 10 June 2019, a southbound Kuo-Kuang bus collided with the rear of a flatbed semi-trailer along National Freeway 1 killing the bus driver and injuring 7 passengers.

 On 13 July 2020, a Kuo-Kuang bus en route to Taipei rear-ended a truck on National Freeway 1 injuring 13 passengers.